Josh-Reimer/yet-to-json/README.md

 verse        1    1    2    @@The earth was formless and empty.
 ```

-Will generate the following JSON:
+Will generate the following JSON (example json as there actually are no words Jesus in that verse):
 ```
 {
     "info": {},